The Bankrate promise

 However, IRA withdrawals are penalty-free if used to pay for qualified expenses.

-“It can be for yourself, your spouse, children, grandchildren, immediate family members.
-Typically, it will cover books, tuition, supplies, room and board and for postsecondary education,” says Bonnie Kirchner, author of “Who Can You Trust With Your Money?”
+“It can be for yourself, your spouse, children, grandchildren, or immediate family members.
+Typically, it will cover books, tuition, supplies, room and board and for postsecondary education,” says Bonnie Kirchner, a CFP and author of “Who Can You Trust With Your Money?”

 8. For income purposes